 Diabetes can be a scary word for many pet owners, but it doesn’t have to be.
-Dr Rhonda Phillips, licensed veterinarian with over 20 years of experience, has helped many pet owners overcome their fear of this diagnosis, and enjoy a many happy years with their pets.
+Dr. Rhonda Phillips, licensed veterinarian with over 20 years of experience, has helped many pet owners overcome their fear of this diagnosis, and enjoy many happy years with their pets.

 Diabetes is a disease of both dogs and cats, males and females, and can affect any age, but mostly affects middle age to older animals.

 Diabetes can be either insulin responsive or insulin non-responsive.
 Diabetes insipidus (DI) is non-insulin dependent and is very rare in dogs and cats.
 Diabetes mellitus (DM) type 1 is the most common type of diabetes in dogs and cats and is insulin-responsive.
 There is a type 2 diabetes mellitus that occurs in a smaller percentage of cats.
 This blog will focus on diabetes mellitus type 1, which is the most commonly treated type of diabetes we see in veterinary medicine.

 Risk factors associated with developing DM type 1 include obesity, recurrent pancreatitis, older female dogs that have not been spayed, in pets with other metabolic diseases, or that are on certain, chronic medications such as corticosteroids or progestagens.
 Dog breeds that seem to be more affected include the Australian terrier, Bichon Frise, Cairn terrier, Fox terrier, Keeshond, miniature and standard poodle, Samoyed, miniature and standard schnauzer and Spitz.
 In cats, the Burmese seem to be more represented.